teppeis-sandbox/closure-webpack-sample/README.md

 Generates `dist/bundle.aggressive_bundle.advanced.js`.
 If you change mode from `AGGRESSIVE_BUNDLE` to `NONE`, it generates `dist/bundle.none.advanced.js`.

 Note: In `NONE` mode, optimization is not performed.
-The `advanced` in filename is meaningless.
+The `advanced` in the filename is meaningless.

 ## License